 This DCL does not constitute a solicitation; therefore, no award of any kind will result from this DCL.
 Although the competition is still in the planning stage, NSF intends to follow this general schedule:

-Fourth quarter of calendar year 2020: Release of solicitation.
+First quarter of calendar year 2021: Release of solicitation.